How California cannabis shops operate despite a federal ban

 Perlmutter has authored legislation in the form of the SAFE Banking Act of 2021 in order to resolve this issue for cannabis businesses.

-“In the past, it was definitely difficult because it can be hard to actually spend cash on things because a lot of things don’t take payment in cash.”
+“In the past, it was definitely difficult because it can be hard to actually spend cash on things because a lot of things don’t take payment in cash,” Fontein said.

-Fontein says The Artist Tree has found a credit union that permits deposits from cannabis business accounts.
-It also allows debit card transactions – but not credit card transactions.
+The Artist Tree has found a credit union that permits deposits from cannabis business accounts.
+It also allows debit card transactions, but not credit card transactions.

 “The difference I suppose is that a debit card can be processed similar to an ATM withdrawal,” said Fontein.
-“When something transacted as a debit, the money has to be in the person’s account – so there’s not any credit type of transaction going on.
+“When something’s transacted as a debit, the money has to be in the person’s account, so there’s not any credit type of transaction going on.
 It’s an immediate withdrawal.”

 Getting supplies is also a problem as a cannabis shop operating in California cannot receive goods from across state lines due to interstate commerce falling under federal jurisdiction.
 The Artist Tree is therefore forced to source materials from within the state.